-In connection with this offering, our board of directors, upon the recommendation of the compensation committee, is expected to adopt the 2021 Stock Plan, which will be subsequently approved by our stockholders.
-The 2021 Stock Plan is expected to become effective on the date immediately prior to the date on which the registration statement of which this prospectus is part is declared effective by the SEC.
+In connection with this offering, in April 2021, our board of directors, upon the recommendation of the compensation committee adopted the 2021 Stock Plan, which was subsequently approved by our stockholders.
+The 2021 Stock Plan became effective on the date immediately prior to the date on which the registration statement of which this prospectus is a part was declared effective by the SEC.
 The 2021 Stock Plan is expected to replace our 2018 Plan, as our board of directors has determined not to make additional awards under the 2018 Plan following the closing of this offering.
 The 2021 Stock Plan will provide flexibility to our compensation committee to use various equity-based incentive awards as compensation tools to motivate our workforce.

-We will initially reserve shares of our common stock (Initial Limit) for the issuance of awards under the 2021 Stock Plan.
-The 2021 Stock Plan will provide that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2022, by % of the outstanding number of shares of our common stock on the immediately preceding December 31, or such lesser number of shares as determined by our compensation committee (the Annual Increase).
+We will initially reserve 3,015,907 shares of our common stock (Initial Limit) for the issuance of awards under the 2021 Stock Plan.
+The 2021 Stock Plan will provide that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2022, by 5% of the outstanding number of shares of our common stock on the immediately preceding December 31, or such lesser number of shares as determined by our compensation committee (the Annual Increase).
 This number will be subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.